AVEVA/CONNECT-data-services-developer-docs/Documentation/Identity/Identity_Invitation.md

 #### 400

-Missing or invalid inputs
+Missing or invalid inputs.

 #### 401

-Unauthorized
+Unauthorized.

 #### 403

-Forbidden
+Forbidden.

 #### 404

-User or Tenant not found
+User or Tenant not found.

 #### 409